wagtail/wagtail.org/README.md

 fab pull-production-media
 ```

-(you will be prompted to log in to Heroku both times.
-To log in, hit enter when it asks you and copy and paste the URL it gives you into a browser)
+Access will only be given when absolutely necessary.

 ## Installation (Vagrant)

-You firstly need to install [git](https://git-scm.com), [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
+You firstly need to install [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
 Once they are installed, run the following commands to get up and running:

 ```
 git clone https://github.com/wagtail/wagtail.org.git